 User-defined functions

-User-defined functions are a simpler form of procedures that are read-only and always return a single value.
-Although they are not as powerful in capability, they are often easier to use and more efficient than procedures for many common tasks.
+User-defined functions are simpler forms of procedures that return a single value and are read-only.
+Although they are less powerful in capability, they are often easier to use and more efficient than procedures for many common tasks.
 For a comparison between user-defined procedures, functions, and aggregation functions see Neo4j customized code.

 User-defined functions are called in the same way as any other Cypher function.